+Some of the curators at Henry Ford Museum of American Innovation chose an artifact that stood out to them as the most innovative.
 When asked to choose an artifact from the museum that symbolized innovation, a lot of the curators had trouble picking just one.

 The manure spreader displayed in the agriculture exhibit inside Henry Ford Museum of American Innovation looks more like a work of art than a piece of farm equipment.
 Laborers painted the wooden box yellow and red, added pinstripes, and stenciled the manufacturer’s name and model number prominently on its exterior.
 This made the spreader a moving advertisement during the Golden Age of agriculture, roughly 1900 to 1920.

 During this time some farmers profited from high market prices paid for the commodities that they grew.
 The spreader symbolized their investment in new ways of doing business.
 They purchased more land, built new farm buildings including corn cribs and dairy barns, and bought pure-bred livestock and new agricultural equipment to help them do their jobs.
 The spreader reduced the labor required to move increasing amounts of manure from barns and stables and apply it to their arable land.
 The machine distributed the organic manure and its three essential elements (nitrogen, phosphorous, and potassium) more evenly than pitching manure from a cart onto the fields.
 Not all farmers practiced such intensive animal husbandry, and thus, they had little use for such innovations, but the spreader answered the prayers of other farm families with livestock housed in barns and stables and fields in need of nutrients.

 My favorite innovative object is the Newcomen Steam Engine.
 Though it is not the actual very first one, it is among the first design generation of the world’s first steam engine and in essence, represents the birth of the Industrial Revolution and the beginning of the machine age.
 By having this direct association with the Industrial Revolution, the Newcomen is at the foundation of what would become the world we live in today.

 Among my favorite innovative artifacts in the museum are the small and often-unnoticed plastic dishes in the 1950s (“Buying the Future”) case in Driving America, part of the raised timeline.
 Dishes made of the chemical melamine (sometimes referred to as Melmac) became wildly popular during the 1950s because industrial products like this were considered a sign of progress and modernity; their minimal design was thought to be“sleek” and “modern”; they were marketed as unbreakable and thus were considered perfect for Baby Boomer kids; and their bright colors, as shown in the case and the exhibit, perfectly matched the colors of other consumer products of the time, like cars.
 I also chose these dishes because they are so darned ordinary-looking and because, growing up in a large family of Baby Boomer kids myself, my mom always opted for anything that didn’t break and we had a set of these ourselves.

 I have many "favorite" objects in the Museum.
 One that I am particularly fond of is Victor Schreckengost's "Jazz Bowl" (1931) located in "Your Place in Time."
 What I find fascinating about it is how Schreckengost was able to adapt the cubist aesthetic found in European and American high art to a punch bowl.
 Further, he made cubism serve as a narrative of New Year's Eve in New York City.